 However, recent research has revealed that in fact many lizards in the iguanians and monitor (lizard) families have venom-producing glands.
 None of these pose much danger to humans, as their poison is introduced slowly by chewing, rather than injected as with venomous snakes.

 Lizards have external ear openings and movable eyelids which make them very versatile creatures.
 Species range in adult length from a few centimetres (some Caribbean geckos) to nearly three metres (Komodo dragons).
-Lizards exist in varies sizes, colours and shapes.
+Lizards exist in varies sizes, colors and shapes.

 Lizards have a slimy appearance, but they are actually dry.
 Some lizards such as the Glass Lizard (pictured left) have no functional arms and like many lizards, their tails will break off as a defence mechanism.